Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TI

-There is no on-site symmetry of all 2D blocks.
-Hence for both spinless and spin-1/2 fermions, there are two possible 2D block-states: Chern insulator and Kitaev's $E_8$ state.
-From Sec. \ref{O2D} we see that any nonvanishing invertible phases decoration on 2D blocks leaves chiral edge modes on 1D blocks as their shared border, hence there is no nontrivial 2D block-states.
+In the case of 2D block states, there is no on-site symmetry for any of the 2D blocks.
+Consequently, both spinless and spin-1/2 fermions allow for two possible 2D block states: the Chern insulator and Kitaev's $E_8$ state.
+However, as stated in Sec. \ref{O2D}, any nonvanishing invertible phase decoration on 2D blocks results in chiral edge modes on 1D blocks along their shared boundaries.
+Consequently, there are no nontrivial 2D block states.